The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-\begin{Remark} \beginaufz \item Here, it should be noted that $E$ itself can always be considered as a trivial formally integrable partial differential equation on $\pi$ of order $0$, where in this case one has $E^{(l)}=\Jet^l(\pi)$ for all $l\in\IN$. \item Furthermore, there are abstract cohomological tests for partial differential equations to be formally integrable \cite{gold}.
-In fact, we will use such a test in the proof of Theorem \ref{mai} below; we refer the reader to \cite{pomm} and particularly to \cite{seiler} for the algorithmic aspects of these tests.
-Although it can become very involved to verify these test properties in particular examples, it is widely believed that most partial differential equations that arise naturally from geometry and physics are formally integrable.
-In accordance with the latter statement, Theorem \ref{mai} below states that all reasonable (possibly nonlinear) scalar partial differential equations are formally integrable.
-See for example \cite{gia} for a full treatement of the Yang--Mills--Higgs equations, and \cite{krug1} for a treatement of Einstein\rq{}s field equations under the viewpoint of formal integrability. \end{enumerate} \end{Remark}
+\item[b)] Furthermore, there are abstract cohomological tests for partial dif\/ferential equations to be formally integrable~\cite{gold}.
+In fact, we will use such a test in the proof of Theorem~\ref{mai} below; we refer the reader to~\cite{pomm} and particularly to~\cite{seiler} for the algorithmic aspects of these tests.
+Although it can become very involved to verify these test properties in particular examples, formal integrability could be shown for some particular equations of mathematical physics such as the Yang--Mills--Higgs equations \cite{gia2,gia} or the Einstein's f\/ield equations~\cite{krug1}.
+In accordance with this, Theorem \ref{mai} below states that all reasonable (possibly nonlinear) scalar partial dif\/ferential equations are formally integrable.
+But formal integrability need not always be given, as the example of a system of PDEs describing the isometries of a~Riemannian metric shows, which is formally integrable if and only if the corresponding curvature is constant.
+See Pommaret \cite[Introduction, p.~9]{pommPDEGT} for more information. \end{enumerate} \end{Remark}

-An important purely analytic consequence of formal integrability is given by the highly nontrivial Theorem \ref{analytic} below, which essentially states that if all underlying data are real analytic, then formal integrability implies the existence of local analytic solutions with prescribed finite order Taylor expansions.
-Theorem \ref{analytic} goes back to Goldschmidt \cite{gold} and heavily relies on (cohomological) results by Spencer \cite{spencer} and Ehrenpreis--Guillemin--Sternberg \cite{ehren}.
-This result can also be regarded as a variant of Michael Artin's Approximation Theorem \cite {artin}.
+An important purely analytic consequence of formal integrability is given by the highly nontrivial Theorem~\ref{analytic} below, which essentially states that if all underlying data are real analytic, then formal integrability implies the existence of local analytic solutions with prescribed f\/inite order Taylor expansions.
+Theorem~\ref{analytic} goes back to Goldschmidt~\cite{gold} and heavily relies on (cohomological) results by Spencer~\cite{spencer} and Ehrenpreis--Guillemin--Sternberg~\cite{ehren}.
+This result can also be regarded as a variant of Michael Artin's approximation theorem~\cite{artin} or as an interpretation of the Cartan--K\"ahler theorem, cf.~\cite[Theorem~4.4.3]{pomm78} and~\cite{bryant}.